Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 ## Third benefit: Smoothening the loss landscape in 2 manifestations (2019 paper)
 The 2019 paper proposes a new perspective and argues that BN's main benefit is in reparameterizing the underlying optimization problem and smoothening the loss landscape.
 This benefit comes largely in 2 manifestations and heavily utilizes the concept of Liptschitzness.
-In this post, I will only give the definition and the visual intuition as I also did not have the patience to understand the proofs in the paper.
+In this post, I will only give the background and a visual intuition.

 ### First manifestation: Improves Lipschitzness of loss function
 **Def:**